This post may include affiliate links. Thank you for your support.

 • Stores great in the refrigerator or the freezer: Leftover cajun rice taste amazing and make the perfect grab-and-go lunch or quick heat-and-eat dinner!

-What is Cajun dirty rice?
+What is dirty Cajun rice?

 Dirty rice, also known as Cajun rice, Cajun fried rice, nola rice, or rice dressing, is a traditional and beloved Creole specialty dish.
 It’s made with long-grain white rice which gets a “dirty” color from being cooked with small pieces of meat, bell peppers, celery and onions, along with Cajun seasonings, such as paprika and cayenne pepper.
 Traditionally, the fine pieces of meat used to prepare Dirty rice were ground or chopped giblets, such as chicken livers and gizzards.
 However, this recipe does not contain any giblets, although you can include them if you would like!